 This distinction between green stocks and ESG stocks is important to understand.
 Its environmental impact mostly comes from the fact that it produces 100% renewable energy, mostly hydro.

-It powers over a million households with its 3.8 GW clean power.
-The board is quite inclusive, with about one-third women, and the company donated about $2.7 million.
+It powers over a million households with its 3.8 GW of clean power.
+The board is quite inclusive, with about one-third being women, and the company donated about $2.7 million.

 9) Open Text Stock